portugueslab/stytra/docs/source/examples_gallery.rst

 a Stytra GUI that enable us to control and run that protocol.

 How do we create a protocol?
-The essential feature of the protocol is the list of stimuli that composes it.
+The essential ingredient of protocols is the list of stimuli that will be displayed.
 To create it, we need to define the :meth:`Protocol.get_stim_sequence() <stytra.stimulation.protocols.Protocol.get_stim_sequence()>` method.
 This method returns a list of :class:`Stimulus <stytra.stimulation.stimuli.Stimulus>` objects